exasol/row-level-security/doc/user_guide/user_guide.md

 Role-based security is a way to secure a table by assigning one or more roles to each user and specifying the roles which are allowed to see a row for each row in the table.

-#### Creating administration scripts
+#### Installing the Administration Scripts

 RLS provides UDF functions that make administration of RLS more user-friendly.

-**Important:** all the scripts must be created in the same schema with tables that are supposed to be protected with rle-base security.
+**Important:** all the scripts must be created in the same schema as the tables that you plan to protect with row-level-security.

-First create all the scripts from the file `administration-sql-scripts-<last-version>.sql`.
+To install the administration scripts, run the SQL batch file `administration-sql-scripts-<last-version>.sql`.

-#### Creating roles
+#### Creating Roles

 Create user roles using `ADD_RLS_ROLE(rome_name, role_id)` script.